Skip to content

 TextNow pricing

 TextNow is free to use with ads.
 To make calls without WiFi, you first need to purchase a SIM card ($4.99).
-Then, you have to purchase data bundles (which cost as much as $29.99 for 5GB).
+Then, you have the option to purchase three data bundles:

 TextNow download links